CP500/my-portfolio/README.md

-# my-portfolio
+# Chuckies Portfolie
-This is an example
+This is an example using aws and react